hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 block.

 To complete the process, all necessary transaction processors must be running.
-Minimally this includes the Sawtooth settings transaction processor.
+A minimum requirement is the Sawtooth Settings transaction processor, ``settings-tp``.

 ..
 Licensed under Creative Commons Attribution 4.0 International License
 .. https://creativecommons.org/licenses/by/4.0/